tfry-git/EmbAJAX/README.md

 ## Some TODOs

-- Cannot ever have enough controls: drop-down (\<select>), div (esp. to show/hide static elements in a group)
+- Cannot ever have enough controls, but basic ones should now be covered
+- div-element (esp. to show/hide static elements in a group)
 - More drivers
-- API docs
 - More examples
 - In the case of fragile, but not totally broken connections, we may want to re-send change notifications on failure
   - This would mean keeping a map of "id->value in need of syncing" in the client.